allansson/saving-the-unsaveable/PITCHME.md

 - Read all events for #1234     |
 - Apply each in order to Order  |
-- Add new events                |
+- Validate and raise events     |
 - Try append at end of log      |

 Note: